BalbjornBran/Dapper-Dasher/Readme.md

 If the player touches the nebulas, the game will restart.
 If the player reaches the latest nebula, he will win.

-There is an .exe file if you want to download it to play.
+There is an .rar file if you want to download to play.
 Or you can download the project and open it using the -worspace file and opening it with visual code.